COSC481W-2019Winter/classproject-tryingtograduate/README.md

 staff groups within that account with whom they wish to communicate.

 Roles:
-Marketing -To be determined
+Marketing -To be determined,
-Project Management -Kristal Bledsoe
+Project Management -Kristal Bledsoe,
-Design -Kristal Bledsoe
+Design -Kristal Bledsoe,
-Engineering -To be determined
+Engineering -To be determined,
 Support-To be determined